npgsql/doc/conceptual/EFCore.PG/mapping/json.md

 ***

-<sup>1</sup> JSON functions which accept a .NET object require a JSON document, and do not accept scalar values.
-For example, to pass a scalar to `JsonContains`, wrap it in a `JsonElement`.
+<sup>1</sup> JSON functions which accept a .NET object will not accept .NET scalar values.
+For example, to pass a scalar to `JsonContains` wrap it in a `JsonElement` or alternatively wrap it in a string.
+Note: a root level JSON string value requires quotes and escaping `@"""Joe"""`, just as any nested JSON string value would.

 ## Indexing JSON columns